 - Dirty Cop: Rabbit and Perro Negro tried to involve the LAPD in their search for Trumpeter Swan, but they eventually found out that the Chief had been in Omega's pocket the whole time, to the point of leaking to Trumpeter Swan that Rabbit would be leaving Los Angeles.
-Jack doesn't hold it against him, as he confessed and revealed that Omega had threatened his family, but it's the reason why Oliver Bergeron refuses to involve the Paris authorities in finding the Beacon.
+Jack doesn't hold it against him, as he confessed and revealed that Omega had threatened his family, but it's the reason given for why Oliver Bergeron refuses to involve the Paris authorities in finding the Beacon.

 - Does Not Like Men: Anita Blaylock, somewhat justified by the fact that she was a brilliant scientist whose male coworkers frequently took credit for her research.
 The narration notes that she made exceptions for her husband Greg, her son Greg Jr, and her son-in-law (Jack's father), and "even those three exceptions seemed to be pushing it."